TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 3. Wait for it to be nice and warm
 4. Now you can eat it!

 Here is where we reiterate, **the chicken needs to be reheated**.
 In a general multi-page application (MPAs), the browser reloads every time you click on a link to navigate.
 With client-side routing, **you never leave the page you are on** - you bring the microwave to the table to ensure that you don't run into the "missing spices" issues.
-The data is rendered with javascript, instead of letting the browser handle it.
+The data is rendered with Javascript, instead of letting the browser handle it.

 ### A Reactive Solution